michelesr/thesis/src/context.md

 But this approach is not suitable to distribute the service in a scalable way.
 For example an update on a small components of the application require a rebuild and deploy of the entire monolithic application.

 In order to reach a microservice approach, the first step to do is to divide the applications in containers, and manage them with a container engine, such as *Docker* @docker.

+### The magic of Docker

+Docker is a powerful tool.
+It permits to build images of applications that can be istancied as containers.
+For example, this thesis is built using *LaTeX*, that is a powerful language for generating documents.
+Instead of installing the software to generate the document from LaTeX sources, a prebuilt images with all the latex packages necessary to compile the thesis can be used.

+With docker, compile this thesis in every operating system is just a matter of running this command on a shell:

+	docker run -v $PWD:/code michelesr/latex /bin/bash pdflatex tesi.tex

+This command will search for the `michelesr/latex` image in the system, and if is not found, will pull the image from *Docker Hub* @docker-hub that is a repository of docker images.
+Then the working directory, that contains the LaTeX source files, will be mount to `/code` inside the container, and will be used as working directory.
+At last, the command will run and the thesis will be magically compiled even if LaTeX is not installed in your system.

+Everyone can make an image for docker, the only requirements is to learn to write a *Dockerfile* with defines how to install the software inside the container and which is the working directory to start when running the container (in this example is `/code`) .
+The Dockerfile used to build this image can be found also on Docker Hub.

 ### Containers for production and development